Create A Use Case Diagram

 • This simple line is called an association

 • Now a connection is drawn.
-And if you have attached the shapes correctly, you can move the shapes around and the connections will follow the shapes.
+If you have attached the shapes correctly, you can move the shapes around, and the connections will follow the shapes.

-• Also you can change the flow of the connection by clicking on a line segment and dragging it.
+• Also, you can change the connection flow by clicking on a line segment and dragging it.
 Try it out and see for yourself how nice it works.

 Extending Use Cases with <<extend>> Dependencies